Your buying guide for the best phones in 2018

 We think buying a phone outright is the best value, but you'll obviously need a SIM to go in it.
 If you don't already have one, check out our best SIM-only deals.

 If the latest phones are too expensive, consider and older-generation phone.
-For example, the Samsung Galaxy S6 is better value than many of the phones in this chart because it’s now available under £400 SIM-free - but it is over two years old now.
+For example, the Samsung Galaxy S7 is better value than many of the phones in this chart because it’s now available under £400 SIM-free.

 Should you buy a phone running Android, iOS or Windows?